shawnharrel/shawnharrel/README.md

 Here are some ideas to get you started: -->

-- 🔭 I’m currently working on my dissertation in instructional design
+- 🔭 I recently completed my dissertation in instructional design, focusing on creativity, collaboration and risk-taking in secondary CTE media production
 - 🌱 I’m currently learning to work with high school software design students
 - 👯 I’m looking to collaborate on projects with my colleagues at Summit Technology Academy
-- 🤔 I’m looking for help with finishing my dissertation 😮‍💨
-- 💬 Ask me about jazz theory
+- 💬 Ask me about jazz theory and improvisation
 - 📫 How to reach me: shawn dot harrel at LS R7 dot net
 - 😄 Pronouns: he/him